LarsEKrueger/hunter-killer/README.md

 growing cloud.

-When the scan for places to explore has been completed, the mod reports the number of enemies in the pollution and chucks at the edge of the pollution as *places to visit*.
+When the scan for places to explore has been completed, the mod reports the number of chunks at the edge of the pollution as *places to visit*.

 Enemies and places are only reported if the number increased since the last scan.
-If you don't see a message, your *Killer*s keep up with the growth of the pollution and the enemy explansion.
+If you don't see a message, your *Killer*s keep up with the growth of the pollution and the enemy expansion.

-For all these four numbers, a history of the last 8 values is displayed.
+For all these four numbers, a history of the last 8 (different) values is displayed.
 The bars are normalized to minimum and maximum.
 The numerical value of oldest value is displayed on the left, the newest value on the right.
 Thus a display of